PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - The current runtime for each job is also noted in this output, which helps you track how much time you have left to finish your job.

 14. Still within the `viz-workflow/slurm` dir, ssh into the node associated with that job by running `ssh {code}`.
 Recall that you are already in a `tmux` session, which you switched into before running the `sbatch` command to start the workflow script.
+    - **To ask Robyn/Kastan: I am not sure I fully understand how to ssh into a node, would like to see quick example**

-15. In a separate terminal, run `glances` to track memory usage and such as the script runs.
+15. In a separate terminal, within your virtual environment, run `glances` to track memory usage and such as the script runs.
 This helps troubleshoot things like memory leaks.
 You can determine if issues are related to the network connection and `iowait`, or the code itself.
     - CPU usage should be at 100% for optimal performance, but it has fluctuated around 40% before, indicating a bottleneck.
 This could be the result of other users heavily utilziing the cluster you're working on, which slows down your processing but is out of your control.
+    - **To ask Robyn/Kastan: do you need to add an additional step before running `glances` in order to only view the memory usage and such for this job?**

 16. Open the file [merge_staged_vector_tiles.py](https://github.com/PermafrostDiscoveryGateway/viz-workflow/blob/8e68894b522faa619a4a7cb2dc2e10affc652c44/utilities/merge_staged_vector_tiles.py), then:
-    - Follow the instructions at the top: [`Usage Instructions in main()`](https://github.com/PermafrostDiscoveryGateway/viz-workflow/blob/8e68894b522faa619a4a7cb2dc2e10affc652c44/utilities/merge_staged_vector_tiles.py#L79) to set the variables `RAY_ADDRESS`, `staged_dir_path_list`, and `merged_dir_path`.
+    - There are instructions at the top of this script that the following bullet points walk through ([`Usage Instructions in main()`](https://github.com/PermafrostDiscoveryGateway/viz-workflow/blob/8e68894b522faa619a4a7cb2dc2e10affc652c44/utilities/merge_staged_vector_tiles.py#L79)) to set the variables `RAY_ADDRESS`, `staged_dir_path_list`, and `merged_dir_path`.
-    - **Question for Robyn:** How do I set the `RAY_ADDRESS` variable as the instructions say?
+    - **Question for Robyn/Kastan: Do I set the `RAY_ADDRESS` variable as the instructions say or is that documentation outdated, and this step was already automated with [this line](https://github.com/PermafrostDiscoveryGateway/viz-workflow/blob/0db036329c2046593983e5cd8450c9eb5c212b41/utilities/merge_staged_vector_tiles.py#L52)?**
-    - Change hard-coded filepath for `BASE_DIR` (should be Juliet's scratch dir, and then subdir for staged files) for all staged files no matter what node processed them)
+    - Change hard-coded filepath for `BASE_DIR` (should be Juliet's `/scratch` dir, and the subdir for staged files) for all staged files)
-    - Change filepath for `merged_dir_path` (where merged staged files will live).
-Merge the staged tiles processed on different nodes with the function `merge_all_staged_dirs()` (defined [here](https://github.com/PermafrostDiscoveryGateway/viz-workflow/blob/8e68894b522faa619a4a7cb2dc2e10affc652c44/utilities/merge_staged_vector_tiles.py#L132)) to consolidate all staged files to the first (lowest #) node.
-I think this is done by just running the whole script after editing the filepaths?
+    - Change the string part of `merged_dir_path` (where merged staged files will live) to the lowest number node of the nodes you're using.
+    - Remove this node from the `staged_dir_paths_list`
+    - Run this script to consolidate all staged files to the node you specified with the function `merge_all_staged_dirs()` (defined in the script itself [here](https://github.com/PermafrostDiscoveryGateway/viz-workflow/blob/8e68894b522faa619a4a7cb2dc2e10affc652c44/utilities/merge_staged_vector_tiles.py#L132)).
+    - **To ask Robyn/Kastan: For the filepaths in this scripts, does it matter if they have a trailing `/`?
+Some do, some don't.**
+    - **To ask Robyn/Kastan: What is best practice to know when this consolidation is complete?**

-17. Return to the file `viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py` and comment out `step0_staging()` because we just ran that and merged the staged output, and uncomment out the next step: `step1_3d_tiles()`.
-Then transfer all files from `/tmp` to scratch.
-Repeat for the rest of the steps in the workflow, and manually transfer the files from `/tmp` to scratch in between each step.
+17. Return to the file `viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py` and comment out `step0_staging()` (because we just did that and merged the staged output), and uncomment out the next step: `step1_3d_tiles()`.
+Run `viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py`

+18. Transfer all files from `/tmp` to scratch using `rsync`.
+    - **To do: insert example rsync command, need to think about this because the /tmp files are all on different nodes, just like the staged ones were.**

+19. Repeat for the rest of the steps in the workflow, and manually transfer the files from `/tmp` to `/scratch` in between each step.
 Pay attention to the 24 hours limit!
+    - For raster files, utilize the script `/utilities/rsync_merge_raster_to_scratch.py`

+**To do: run commans to `rsync` files from /tmp to /scratch as they are processed (like at regular time intervals) so none are lost at 24 hrs**

-18. To purposefully cancel a job, run `scancel {JOB ID}`.
+20. To purposefully cancel a job, run `scancel {JOB ID}`.
 The job ID can be found on the left column of the output from `squeue | grep {USERNAME}`.
 This closes all terminals related to that job.
 No more credits are being used.
 This should be executed after all files are generated and moved off the node (from `/tmp` to the user's dir).
 Recall that the job will automatically be cancelled after 24 hours even if this command is not run.

-19. Remember to remove the `{ACCOUNT NAME}` for the allocation in the slurm script before pushing to GitHub.
+21. Remember to remove the `{ACCOUNT NAME}` for the allocation in the slurm script before pushing to GitHub.